A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Federal Defence Authority (FDA)

-The FDA reports annually to both the Oireachtas and Stormont.
+It reports to both the Oireachtas and Stormont, providing dual accountability.

 Closing Statement